Dr. James West Carlson - DVM 1959

 Nebraska Veterinary Medical Association Conference 2008

-Dr. James West Carlson, Crofton, Neb., has been selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2008 Alumni Recognition Award on Jan.
-25. The award is in recognition for time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.
+Dr. James West Carlson, Crofton, Neb., was selected by the Kansas State University College of Veterinary Medicine and its Veterinary Medical Alumni Association to receive a 2008 Alumni Recognition Award on Jan.
+25, 2008.
+The award is in recognition for time and effort devoted to advancing veterinary medicine and for being an exemplary role model for future alumni in a professional and community setting.

 Dr. Carlson earned a bachelor’s degree in 1957 and a DVM in 1959, both at Kansas State University.
 He had a private mixed practice in Crofton from 1959 to 1985.
 Dr. Carlson was a member, past director and district representative in the Nebraska Veterinary Medical Association (NVMA).
 He has been a member of the AVMA since 1959.